 You can change the Color Mode to automatically adjust brightness, contrast, and color, letting you quickly optimize the projected image for various lighting environments.
 You can also select a different color mode for each input source-which is useful if you view different types of images from different sources.
-(For example, you might set the S-Video source to Cinema Day if it's usually used for watching movies with the curtains closed, and set the Video source to Vivid for playing video games in the daytime with them open.)
+(For example, you might set the source to Living Room if it's usually used for watching movies in the daytime with the blinds closed, and set the source to Dynamic for playing video games with the blinds open.)